Mathioks/ai-language-acquisition-pathways/index.md

 If developers want their users to succeed, especially long term, they need to:

-- Build **level-specific tools** and embrace that, instead of trying to extend their existing methods over higher (or lower) level content.
+- Build **level-specific tools** and embrace that, instead of trying to extend their existing methods over higher (or lower) level content

-- Let user **data transfer** between platforms to avoid starting over
+- Let **user data transfer** between platforms to avoid starting over or learners feeling like they will "lose" something when they quit your app

-- Use **AI for personalization** beyond static lists and rigid courses
+- Explore **AI for personalization** beyond static lists and rigid courses

-- Include flashcards, progress tracking and personalization
+- Include **flashcards**, **progress tracking** and **personalization**

 ## **Final Thoughts**

 Language learning isn’t linear.
-The intermediate plateau feels like a failure, but it’s actually a sign of advancement.
+The intermediate plateau may feel like a failure, but it’s actually a sign of advancement.
 The challenge is real, but so are the solutions.

 This research used the Japanese language as a case study and was based on: